background

 Once a private company undergoes an initial public offering (IPO) and issues shares in the open markets, the formerly private company is now deemed to be a publicly traded company.

-Once publicly traded, the company and management team are placed under far more regulatory scrutiny, with more disclosure requirements established by governmental entities, namely the SEC.
+Once publicly traded (post-IPO), the company and management team are placed under far more regulatory scrutiny, with mandatory disclosure requirements established by governmental entities, namely the SEC.

 The general public, since the company chose to partake in raising capital in the public equities markets, obtains access to the audited financial statements, business model, and long-term strategy, as mandated by the SEC to protect the “best interests” of investors.